 In 2015, Goldman Sachs released a report contending that, for many students, the ROI of a college education is DOA.
-With student debt reaching 1.5 trillion nation-wide, it’s ever more crucial to access the benefits of higher education – not only for individuals, but also for society as a whole.
-Does higher education still live up to its mission of molding the movers and shakers of the future, or does its failure to do so merit our stepping back from this long-revered system?
+Today, with student debt at nearly $1.5 trillion nationwide, it’s ever more crucial to access the benefits of higher education – not only for individuals, but also for society as a whole.
+Today, one-third of Americans over the age of 25 have a college degree.
+Give this number, does higher education still live up to its mission of molding the movers and shakers of the future, or does its failure to do so merit our stepping back from this long-revered system?

 Below, we’ll look at three reasons to enroll in college and three reasons to strike a different path.

 College degrees are not a requirement for high wages.

 Who isn’t willing to part with a fair amount of money in exchange for unobstructed plumbing or working electricity?
 The consistently high demand for plumbers, electricians, and other vocations (and even non-vocations) garner their practitioners handsome wages that are generally comparable with (if not larger than) positions pursued by degree-holders.
 For example, the starting salary and growth for a plumber is on par with that of a teacher.
 To be sure, both plumbers and teachers deal with plenty of crap, but the plumber pays one quarter the amount of a teacher to begin her career, and begins earning and advancing sooner, too.
 So, is college worth it?
 Let’s remember that elbow grease can be just as effective as a college education when it comes to making a living.